conbench/datalogistik/README.rst

         Schema of the table.

     ``url``
-        Download url in case this is a single-file table.
+        Download url for the table.
+This can be:

-    ``base_url``
-        Base download url in case this is a multi-file table.
-Each file will append their `rel_path` to this to form the full download url.
+        * A URL specifying the file to be downloaded for that table (which could be a single file, or a directory that contains many files to be downloaded)
+        * A base URL that is concatenated with ``rel_url_path``s in the ``files`` attribute if the table is a multi-file table and it is preferable to list out the files

     ``files``
         A list of files in this table.
 Each entry in the list has the following properties:

         ``rel_path``
-            Path to the file, relative to the directory of this table.
+            Path to the file(s), relative to the directory of this table.
+This is the location on disk in the cache.

+        ``rel_url_path``
+            URL path to the file(s), relative to the directory of this table where it is stored remotely.
+This is used only when downloading the file.
+This is only necesary when a multi table file has the files that make up the table listed out individually.

         ``file_size``
             Size of the file.